-While she was hospitalized, I watched her mental condition deteriorate to the point that she began to get confused.
+During that last hospitalization, I watched her mental condition deteriorate to the point that she began to get confused.
 Her kidneys were shutting down, so her blood chemistry was completely out of whack.
 Tumors had been found in her brain.

 Several days after she was admitted, I arrived for my daily visit only to have her question me angrily about not telling her the “real” reason she was in the hospital.
-She went on to explain that she was really in the hospital for her nerves, not because of her terminal condition.
+She went on to explain that she was really in the hospital for her nerves, not because of her cancer.

-In the midst of all this turmoil, my brother arrived for a visit.
+In the midst of this turmoil, my brother arrived for a visit.
 I watched my mother start to tell him the same thing she had told me.
 My heart was pounding as I wondered how he would deal with her confusion.

 Tears welled up in my eyes, nearly blinding me, as my mother covered his hands with her own, and in a moment of lucidity, she whispered, “I know.”
 I stayed long enough to watch the two of them face her frightening future together.

-They spoke of death as an inevitability, instead of some far off enemy.
+They spoke of death as an inevitability instead of some far-off enemy.
 He didn’t know it at the time, but he was giving Mother permission to stop the war against her disease.

 She went into a coma that night, and two days later she died.

 I’ve never forgotten the courage I saw my brother summon that night.
-He had taken a difficult walk with my mother from her state of denial, to the peace of acceptance.
+He had taken a difficult walk with my mother from her state of denial to the peace of acceptance.

 That moment has been a life lesson for me.
 It has helped me face my own mortality and the mortality of people I’ve known who’ve died since then.
 Perhaps my brother thinks that what he did that day was nothing special, but it was.
 Sometimes truth isn’t pretty or pleasant, but it can set us free.